CLAIRE-Labo/python-ml-research-template/src/template_package_name/configs/override/README.md

 It will override any variable set there.
-Remember to comment everything out for your actual runs, or even better maintain two different copies of the repo: one for development and one for unattended runs to avoid edits while your develop to be picked up by your unattended runs.
+Remember to comment everything out for your actual runs, or even better maintain two different copies of the repo: one for development and one for unattended runs to avoid edits while you develop to be picked up by your unattended runs.